Updated 16 April 2026

 How to Write a Two Weeks Notice Letter: 5 Templates for Every Situation

-Keyword volume: 6,600 monthly searches.
 These 5 templates cover the most common resignation scenarios, from the standard corporate exit to resigning from a toxic workplace without burning bridges.
+Every template follows the 4-element structure (resignation statement, date, gratitude, transition offer) but adapts tone and content for the situation.

 1. Standard Corporate Resignation Letter

 This is the most common scenario: you have a new offer, you are ready to move on, and you want to leave professionally.
 This template works for 80% of resignations across industries.
-It hits all four required elements (resignation statement, date, gratitude, transition offer) in under 120 words.
+It hits all four required elements in under 120 words.
 HR professionals at companies like Deloitte, Amazon, and JPMorgan have confirmed this format meets their documentation requirements.

 Dear [Manager Name],